 Athletics and Campus Recreation

-Ambrose University varsity teams compete under the name Ambrose Lions.
-The team colors are black, gold and white.
-The Ambrose Lions compete in the Alberta Colleges Athletic Conference (ACAC) in Volleyball, Basketball, Outdoor Soccer, and Futsal.
+Ambrose University varsity teams compete in the Alberta Colleges Athletic Conference (ACAC) as the Ambrose Lions.
+Competing in the Lion’s Den, we are proud of the black, white and gold.
+The Ambrose Lions compete in Volleyball, Basketball, Outdoor Soccer, and Futsal.
 We also have a club hockey team that competes in the Calgary Adult Hockey League.
 Team members are committed to excellence in character, sport and academics, and they strive to be examples in the league and in the community.

 The Fitness Centre and squash courts are available to all students and intramural programming takes place throughout the year.
 You are encouraged to cheer on the Lions in their home gym, affectionately known as The Lions’ Den, which has capacity for 400 spectators.